Machine learning memory kernels as closure for non-Markovian stochastic processes: Introduction

-The mathematical description of any natural process requires a governing equation to determine the time evolution of a given set of quantities, which represent the mathematical abstraction of a given set of properties.
-Such quantities are known as observables.
-The set of observables which uniquely describe the macroscopic state of a system are typically termed as canonical observables, e.g. pressure and temperature if we refer to the thermodynamic state, or momentum and energy if we talk about the dynamical state.
-On the other hand, the minimum set of observables required to describe the microscopic state of a dynamical system is referred to as degrees of freedom (DoF).
-Statistical physics deals with the connection between macroscopic observables and DoF.
-Within this context, any given macro observable can be understood as a function of the system's DoF.
-Given the huge number of DoF a physical system typically involves, finding the exact functional form which connects the given observable and the system's DoF represents an overwhelming challenge.
-Going from the DoF description of the system to the observable description entails a dimensionality reduction, which allows us to describe the same phenomenon with much lesser number of variables.
-Such a reduction not only would provide us with the convenience of a simpler representation of the same problem, but also would give us a computationally cheaper way of describing the same phenomenon.
-And this is of fundamental importance, given the huge computational cost required to integrate the DoF over time in realistic scenarios, since the number of DoF is typically as large as Avogadro's number ($N_{\text{A}}\sim 10^{23}$).
-A practical way of seeing this is by comparing the micro- and macroscopic descriptions of a sea wave.
-The microscopic description would require us to integrate over time all the water particles' positions and velocities over time, while the same phenomenon can be described with the simplest wave equation~\cite{Clarkson1994,Archer2006}.
-Unfortunately, postulating a dynamical law for a given observable dynamics is not as simple as in the case of a wave (neither so regular).
-This forces us to try and figure out the connection between the DoF and the observable dynamics by using a rigorous approach.
+The mathematical description of both natural and technological processes requires governing equations for the observed temporal evolution of pertinent process properties.
+Such quantities can often be directly measured, and act as a bridge between theory and experiments.
+Consequently, they are known as \emph{observables}.
+Physical systems can be analyzed following either a microscopic description, i.e. a complete description of each component in the system, or a macroscopic approach, i.e studying the system as a whole.
+The set of observables, $\boldsymbol{\mathcal{O}}=\{\mathcal{O}_i\}_{_{i=1,2,\dots}}$, which uniquely describes the macroscopic state of a system is typically termed as \textit{canonical observables}, e.g. pressure and temperature to describe a thermodynamic state.
+At the same time, the minimum set of variables, $\mathbf{z}=\{z_j\}_{_{j=1,2,\dots}}$, required to describe the microscopic state of a dynamical system is referred to as \textit{degrees of freedom} (DoF).
+Statistical mechanics deals with the connection between macroscopic observables (or simply observables) and DoF.
+From a purely theoretical point of view, any observable can be understood as a function of the system's DoF, i.e. $\mathcal{O}_i =f_i(\mathbf{z}) $.
+Given the huge number of DoF a physical system typically involves, finding the exact functional form $f$ which connects the given observable and the system's DoF represents an overwhelming challenge.
+It is formally possible to go from the DoF description of the system (e.g. from Newton's equations of motion) to one in terms of observables via dimensionality reduction which retains the main effects at the observables' level and allows us to describe the same phenomenon with a substantially reduced number of variables.
+Such a reduction has the convenience of a simpler representation of the system, enabling also its study in a computationally inexpensive manner.
+This is of central importance for the understanding of complex systems, given the huge computational cost required to integrate the DoF over time in realistic scenarios.
+Indeed, the number of DoF is typically as large as Avogadro's number ($N_{\text{A}}\sim 10^{23}$).
+Unfortunately, postulating a dynamical law for an observable is in general non-trivial.
+This necessitates the quest for finding the connection between the DoF and the observable dynamics.